ViyathAraliya/MeetMyDoctor/README.md

         - Required: Yes
     + endsAt
         - Type: Date
         - Required: Yes
+    + **appointments**
-    + appointmonets: list of ObjectId references of Appointment documents related to this Clinic Session.
+        - Description: list of ObjectId references of Appointment documents related to this Clinic Session.
+        - Type: Array
+        - Items:
+            - Description: References to the 'Appointment' documents releted to this 'Clinic Session'

+    + maxQueueSize
-    + currentQueueSize: number of patients registered at the moment
+        -maximum number of Appoinments the doctor can hanlde
-    + maxQueueSize : (patientsPerHour from ClinicSessionDetail)*clinicHours

 ### Model: Appointment